Didwho Welleh Twe

 Didwho Welleh Twe (April 14, 1879 – March 19, 1961) was a Liberian politician.
 He became a representative in the Liberian legislature and a presidential candidate in the 1951 Liberian general election.
 A review of his life shows that he was an advocate of Liberian native rights and the first Liberian of full tribal background to officially and openly seek the Liberian presidency.
-Since 1847, the country was ruled by descendants of American former Black slaves known as Americo-Liberians until 1980.
-The descendants constitute less than ten percent of the population.
+From 1847 to 1980, the country was ruled by descendants of free people of color and former slaves from the United States known as Americo-Liberians.
+The descendants constituted less than ten percent of the population.

 Early life

 Didwho Welleh Twe was born in Monrovia, Liberia on April 14, 1879, to Kru parents.
 Little is known about his parents except that they came from the Nana Kru section of the Kru tribe in Sinoe County and that he was named after his mother Welleh.

 In 1900, he left for the US for education at age 21 with only twenty-five cents in his pocket.
 Congressman William W. Grout of Vermont, Senator John T. Morgan of Alabama, and American writer, Samuel Langhorne Clement, (Mark Twain), assisted in his education.
 Grout and Morgan later died.
 "He supported himself during his studies by working as a valet for a wealthy banker", and by help from Twain.

-A US Library of Congress document shows that he had a good friendship with Mark Twain and that "Twe assisted Mark Twain with his book, King Leopold's Soliloquy".
-The library archives also document interviews between Twe and Twain, discussing "the Congo Free State, Twe's memories of Mark Twain and letters that Mark Twain wrote to Twe".
+Twe had a good relationship with Mark Twain, and according to some reports, "Twe assisted Mark Twain with his book, King Leopold's Soliloquy".
+Interviews between Twe and Twain, discussing "the Congo Free State, Twe's memories of Mark Twain and letters that Mark Twain wrote to Twe", have been recorded.

-US Chargé d'affaires Clifton R. Wharton reported that while Twe was in America, Twe reportedly contributed articles to the "American Journal of Psychology" edited by Doctor G. Stanley Hall and to "The Boston Transcript".
+American Chargé d'affaires in Monrovia, Clifton R. Wharton, reported that while Twe was in America, he reportedly contributed articles to the "American Journal of Psychology" edited by Doctor G. Stanley Hall and to "The Boston Transcript".
 Twe also helped Plenyono Gbe Wolo to gain admission into Mount Harmon Academy, a boarding school in the US, and wrote friends to financially help Wolo at Harmon.
 Wolo was a Liberian from Grandcess and was the first African to graduate from Harvard University.

 Upon returning to Liberia, Twe assisted Robert Farmer, an American engineer, in the construction of a coastal telephone system.
 In 1910, Twe returned to Liberia.
 Two years later in 1912, President Daniel E. Howard appointed him district commissioner involved in boundary dispute matters with French Guinea and British Sierra Leone.
 He also became a wealthy businessman owning many acres of rubber farm in the area now called Twe farm in Bushrod Island, Monrovia.
 It was said that "he was one of the recipients of Firestone's gifts of 5000 rubber plants" in the early 1920s.
 Many other Liberian elites also benefited from the offer.
 Rubber was a hot commodity on the world market during that period and after.
 Firestone, the Liberian government, and absentee Liberian rubber farmers profited hugely from this product.
 The opportunity became helpful to Twe's political life.